willogy-team/insights--tensorflow/part5/README.md

 ## Solve the problem "TypeError: ('Keyword argument not understood:', 'conv2d_3_64_a')"

 It looks like our ```get_config()``` cannot find the argument ```conv2d_```.
 Do you recognize the pattern name?
 That is the name of a convolutional layer in a VGG block according to our naming convention.
 We do not know exactly the reason, but there is a high chance that it is related to the underlying code of Tensorflow Keras.
 And it is hard to dig into the lower-level code, so it is better to get away from it.
 As far as we have come here, we really have made the wrong complex choice at first (in part 4).
 We should not have used the ```exec``` or ```eval``` because it is an unofficial way to declare variables in Python.
 The keyword cannot be found due to the variable declaration by string.
-No matter what have happened, the use of ```exec``` is a neat way to define many variants of a network architecture.
-However, one thing needs to be emphasized here is that you should always explicitly define the component layers in a custom layer/model.
+No matter what has happened, the use of ```exec``` is a neat way to define many variants of network architecture.
+However, one thing that needs to be emphasized here is that you should always explicitly define the component layers in a custom layer/model.
 Below is our redefinition of the class ```VGGBlock```:

 ```python
 class VGGBlock(tf.keras.layers.Layer):